Great Grimsby Street Tramways: Great Grimsby Street Tramways Company (1881)

 Around 1900, many horse tramways in Britain were being converted to electric traction, and Provincial were aware of this.
-They obtained the Great Grimsby Street Tramways Act (1900), which allowed them to carry out the work.
+They obtained the Great Grimsby Street Tramways Act 1900 (63 & 64 Vict. c. cxxxvi), which allowed them to carry out the work.
 Dick, Kerr & Co. of Preston were employed to reconstruct the system, which involved building a new depot and a generating station on Pelham Road, just off Grimsby Road, and doubling the track between Cleethorpes and Old Market Place in Grimsby, where a one-way detour was introduced.
 Horse trams continued to run throughout this period, and were withdrawn on 6 December 1901, with electric trams running the following day.
 At the Grimsby end, the section from Old Market to the Wheatsheaf Inn remained single track, and so was closed for a while, but when it re-opened on 15 February 1902, it included a 500 yd extension eastwards to the gates of the People's Park on Welholme Road.
 A short extension in Cleethorpes opened on 12 July 1906, running along Alexandra Road and High Cliff.
 The Freeman Street branch continued to be single track.

 Dick, Kerr carried out the conversion work, and for the opening, 22 open top double deck tramcars were obtained from Electric Railway and Tramway Carriage Works (ERTCW), which was a subsidiary company of Dick, Kerr.
 Another two identical vehicles were obtained in 1902.
 The next four vehicles came from the Alexandra Park Electric Railway, the first electric tramway to be built in London.
 They were built by Waggonfabrik Falkenreid of Hamburg for Elektrizitats-gesellschaft Wandruska, who built and ran the tramway, but when they became bankrupt in late 1899, a creditor seized its assets, and the four single-deck vehicles were acquired by Provincial.
 They were rebuilt at Grimsby with double-deck bodywork, Nos.25, 26 and 28 having open tops and No.27 having an enclosed upper deck.
 Two more open top trams were obtained from the original manufacturer in 1903, who also supplied a 1904-built covered tramcar in 1906, and a 1900-built single deck car in 1915, which had formerly worked on the Oldham system.

 Some of the open-top trams were retained as such for use in the summer months, but many were later fitted with top covers.
 The company also owned six trailer cars, four of which had been built by ERTCW in 1899, but were designed so that they could be converted to electric trailer cars in due course, and two of which were original horse cars that had been adapted.
 They were towed by the motorised cars, and continued in use until 1918, when the two horse cars were sold to Lincoln Corporation Tramways, while the other four were converted to motorised cars by Dick, Kerr in 1920.
 The company also built an open-topped charabanc-style vehicle in 1922, which became known as the Tram Coach.